 The conjecture that surrounds Wayne Rooney’s future remains, despite Moyes’ insistence that the striker’s future lies at Old Trafford, while Thiago's decision to snub the English champions in favour of teaming up with Pep Guardiola at Bayern Munich represents a significant early setback.

 |TIMELINE OF EVENTS|

 UNITED OFFER THIAGO £6.2m SALARY

 OFFICIAL: BAYERN AGREE THIAGO FEE

-The decision to bring him out of retirement was a damning indictment of United's midfielders, while it was also cited as one of the reasons Paul Pogba left the club last summer.
+The decision to bring him out of retirement was a damning indictment of United's midfielders, and has been cited as a reason why Paul Pogba left the club last summer.
 Make no mistake, United's need for Thiago would have been significantly diminished had the talented Frenchman been retained.